-The risk of meningococcal infection in a child under 18 increases by 3.8 times if his mother smokes.
+The risk of meningococcal infection in a child under 18 years of age, increases by 3.8 times if their mother smokes.

-Among adults, smoking increases the risk of meningococcal infection by 2.4 times, passive smoking by 2.5 times, and chronic disease by 10.8 time.
+Smoking increases the risk of meningococcal infection in adults by 2.4 times, passive smoking by 2.5 times, and chronic disease by 10.8 times.

 Passive smoking increases the risk of meningococcal infection by 2.2 times.
-When both parents smoke, the risk rises by a factor of 8.
+When both parents smoke, the risk increases by 8 times.
 More:

 Active and passive smoking is associated with a doubling of the risk of tuberculosis.
-For smokers in the past and present increased the risk of contracting a tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of dying from tuberculosis.
+In past and present smokers, the risk of infection with the tuberculosis bacterium, the risk of developing tuberculosis, the risk of complications, and the risk of death from tuberculosis are increased.

-The risk of recurrent tuberculosis was 2-fold higher in smokers more than 10 cigarettes a day than non-smokers.
-More:
+The risk of recurrent tuberculosis was 2 times higher in those who smoked more than 10 cigarettes a day than non-smokers.
+In addition:

-An analysis of all cases of Hib in Los Angeles in 1988/9 (8.7 million people, of whom 750,000 are children under the age of 5).A total of 88 cases were recorded among children during the year, with a lethality rate of 4.5%.
+Analysis of all the Hib cases in Los Angeles in 1988-9 (8.7 million population, 750 thousand of them – children under the age of 5 years).
+88 cases were registered among children during the year.
+Mortality rate was 4.5%.

-Risk Hib in children in homes where more than 2 smokers live was six times higher.
+The risk of Hib in children living in homes with more than two smokers was 6 times higher.

-In another iss The study found that the smoking parent increased the Hib risk by 2.37 times.
+Another study found that a smoking parent increases the risk of Hib by 2.4 times.